ernstae/poc-liquibase/README.md

 This work is not and should not be considered "production-ready", especially since there is no password set on the MySQL instance's root user account.
 Please use this only for testing and reference on a local, controlled environment.
 Otherwise, edit the `docker-compose.yml` and establish a password for the MySQL account.

-## Diagrams to show what's goign on
+## Diagrams to show what's going on
 These are a work in progress, and use the *mermaid* syntax for graph diagrams.

 ```mermaid